BenBronselaer/CNN_forecast_correction/README.md

   Note that the current model forecasts and current measurements are private company data so are not uploaded.

-  I have also added a '*_pretraining' version which aims to improve the CNN models by pre-training it on other lead times.
+  I have also added a '*_pretraining' version which aims to improve the CNN models by pre-training it on other lead times (this is also work in progress).

 ### 2. Python script 'main_example'